Narodnaya Volya: Organizational structure

-Narodnaya Volya continued the trend towards secret organization and centralized direction that had begun with Zemlya i Volya—principles held to tightly in the face of growing government repression of participants in the terrorist organization.
+Narodnaya Volya continued the trend towards secret organization and centralized direction that had begun with Zemlya i Volya—principles held to tightly in the face of growing government repression of participants in the organization.
 Democratic control of the party apparatus was deemed impossible under existing political conditions and the organization was centrally directed by its self-selecting Executive Committee, which included, among others Alexander Mikhailov, Andrei Zhelyabov (1851–1881), Sophia Perovskaya (1853–1881), Vera Figner (1852–1942), Nikolai Morozov (1854–1946), Mikhail Frolenko (1848–1938), Aaron Zundelevich (1852–1923), Savely Zlatopolsky (1855–1885) and Lev Tikhomirov (1852–1923).

 The Executive Committee was in existence for six years, during which time it was populated by less than 50 people, including in its ranks both men and women.
 The official membership of the Narodnaya Volya organization during its existence has been estimated at 500, bolstered by an additional number of informal followers.
 A document listing the movement's participants, including those from the period from 1886 to 1896 when only a small skeleton organization remained, totals 2,200.

+Jews were well represented within the party, especially among the women of the party.
+Almost about a third of the women in the party were Jewish.